Scalable Bayesian inference for time series via divide-and-conquer: Application to Los Angeles particulate matter data

-We adopt a diffuse prior distribution $\N(0.5,10^6)$ for every $a_i, b_i, \mu_i$, respectively, and prior distribution $\N(1.0,10^6)$ for every $w_i$.
-Since it is well known that these particulates are positively correlated apriori, we adopt a $\mathrm{Uniform}(0,1)$ prior distribution for $r$.
-We draw $10^4$ samples from the posterior $p(a, b, w, \mu \mid \{X_t\}_{t=1}^T)$, where $a = (a_1, a_2)$ and $b=(b_1, b_2)$ using DC-BATS with $k=10$ subsequences as well as MCMC on the full dataset.
-We use NUTS and discard half of the $10^4$ samples as burn-in in each case.
-It took around $24$ minutes to sample from the full posterior, and $3.8$ minutes on average to sample from each subsequence posterior.
-We compare the credible intervals produced by DC-BATS and full data MCMC in \cref{table.pm.CI}, where it is evident that the credible intervals provided by both methods are well aligned with each other.
+We specify the diffuse prior distributions $\mathrm{N}(0.5,10^6)$ for $a_i$, $b_i$, $\mu_i$ ($i \in \{1, 2\}$) and $\mathrm{N}(1.0,10^6)$ for $w_i$.
+As particulate concentrations are known to be positively correlated a priori, we place a $\mathrm{Uniform}(0,1)$ prior on $r$.
+We draw $10^4$ samples from the posterior $p(a, b, w, \mu \mid X_{1:T})$, where $a = (a_1, a_2)$ and $b=(b_1, b_2)$, obtained using DC-BATS with $k=10$ subsequences and, for comparison, the full-data MCMC.
+As before, the first half of samples are discarded as burn-in.
+Sampling from the full posterior required $\sim$24 minutes, whereas DC-BATS required only $\sim$3.8 minutes.
+Table~\ref{table.pm.CI} reports 95\% credible intervals, showing close agreement between DC-BATS and full-data MCMC.